jnduli/blog_jnduli.co.ke/content/digital_ocean_setup.md

 Title: Digital Ocean Server Setup
-Date: 2016-12-13 07:20
+Date: 2017-01-22 07:20
 Category: Computer
 Tags: computer, servers
 Slug: digital-ocean-server-setup
-status:draft
+status: published
 Author: John Nduli
 Summary: step by step guide on how I setup digital ocean droplet

+Setting up a digital ocean server is pretty straight forward.
-There is an easy html page set up tool that helps set up the account.
+First you have to pay some amount via paypal or credit card ( I paid $5).
+Then there is an easy html page set up tool that helps set up the account.
 In my case, I did not choose to use ipv6 or to use ssh key on login.
 However most of the options can be changed later on as I learnt.
+I chose Ubuntu 16.04 as my preffered OS of choice.
+Everything wasthen setup automatically and I just had to connect to my server.

 The first thing I did was add public key authentification for my root user.
 I did that by:

     ::console
     ssh root@server-ip
-    answer yes to question
+    answer yes to question that appears
     input password

 This just confirms that I can log into the system.
 I then exit ssh